ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 ### Industry Partnership

-- **Description:** Partnered with a real industry contact to develop the project.
-- **Above and Beyond:**
+- **Challenge of an Industry Partnership**: Commit additional time to the project to find a client, meet with them about their requirements, and change the design of project if need be in a limited timeframe.

-  - Held an initial kickoff meeting early in the design process to discuss the company's operations and gather requirements.
+- **Initial Collaboration**: We held an early kickoff meeting to discuss the company's operations and gather initial requirements.

-  - Communicated via email to clarify current requirements and define additional requirements.
+- **Ongoing Communication**: Throughout development, we communicated via email to clarify and define additional requirements.

-  - Late in the development process we shared the deployed URL with our contact so that they could test the application and provide feedback.
+- **Testing and Feedback**: Late in the process, we shared the deployed URL with our contact for testing and feedback.

-  - There may be opportunities to continue developing the application on behalf of the company following completion of this class.
+- **Future Opportunities**: There may be opportunities to continue developing the application on behalf of the company after completing this class.

 ### Automated Emails

-- **Challenge of Integrating Mailing Services:** Integrating a reliable and efficient mailing service into our application was a critical task, given that emailing is one of the most time-consuming parts of the workflow.
+- **Challenge of Integrating Mailing Services:** Integrating a mailing service into our application was a critical task, given that emailing is one of the most time-consuming parts of the workflow.
 Our goal was to automate this process to help workers identify and fix defects more efficiently.
-However, finding the right SMTP service and API for an automated email bot proved to be challenging.
+However, finding the right SMTP service and API for an automated email bot was challenging.

 - **Initial Attempts with Gmail+nodemailer:** Initially, we attempted to use Gmail as our SMTP service.
-However, Gmail imposes several restrictions to prevent unauthorized access and ensure account security.
-It requires 2-factor authentication (2FA) and implements heuristics to detect and block suspicious login attempts, which posed significant obstacles.
-Gmail's concept of "Less Secure" apps further complicated matters, as it requires special configurations to allow applications to send emails without using OAuth 2.0.
-Despite these efforts, Gmail's restrictions often slowed down the demo and affected the overall reliability of our mailing system.
+However, Gmail imposes several restrictions to prevent unauthorized access such as 2-factor authentication (2FA) or special configuration.
+Therefore we weren't able to use Gmail+nodemailer.

-- **Transition to Mailgun:** To overcome these limitations, we switched to Mailgun, a dedicated email delivery service that supports automated emailing and offers advanced features like email analysis.
-By leveraging Mailgun, we not only enabled automatic mailing but also provided valuable email analytics that could benefit our customers by offering insights into email delivery and engagement.
+- **Transition to Mailgun:** To overcome these limitations, we switched to Mailgun.
+By using Mailgun, we not only enabled automatic mailing but also provided valuable email analytics (included in mailgun) that could benefit our customers by offering insights into email delivery and engagement.

-- **Creating a Seamless Workflow:** To streamline the email process, we created a template that pre-fills much of the information needed for sending emails.
-By embedding the mailing service directly into the application, we ensured that the workflow remained smooth and efficient.
-This approach allows users to access the info in the app so it minimizes manual input and reduces the potential for errors, enabling users to focus on more critical tasks while ensuring that communication remains prompt and accurate.
+- **Creating a Seamless Workflow:** To streamline the email process, we created a template that pre-fills much of the information needed for sending emails and embedded the mailing service directly into the application.
+This approach allows users to access the info in the app so it minimizes manual input.

 ### File Storage and Retrieval

-- **Implementation of AWS S3 for Storage**: We implemented a robust system for storing pictures and documents using AWS S3 buckets, enabling secure and scalable file management.
-This setup allows us to efficiently handle large volumes of data while ensuring high availability and durability.
+- **Implementation of AWS S3 for Storage**: We implemented a system for storing pictures and documents using AWS S3 buckets, enabling secure and scalable file management.

 - **Integration with Multer**: To facilitate seamless file uploads, we integrated Multer, a middleware for handling multipart/form-data.
-This integration streamlined the process of uploading files to S3 directly from the application, ensuring a smooth and user-friendly experience.
+This integration streamlined the process of uploading files to S3 directly from the application.

 ### User Authentication and Authorization with Role based access control
 - Implemented user authentication and authorization using JWT in httpOnly and secure cookies and bcrypt.